adrianjhpc/cirrus-website/status/index.md

 The new version of MPT environment requires that you must specify "-ppn" *before* "-n".

-See the Warnings on https://cirrus.readthedocs.io/en/master/user-guide/batch.html
+See the information in the [Running Jobs on Cirrus section of the User Guide](https://cirrus.readthedocs.io/en/master/user-guide/batch.html).

 You will need to update your scripts accordingly.